Last updated on August 27, 2021.

 We all know the importance of a good impression.
 Your smile is often one of the first things people notice when you meet them and a white ‘Hollywood’ smile is what people are looking for these days.
 Years of eating food, drinks like coffee and red wine, and smoking can dull that sparkly smile.
 As a result, more and more of us in Hong Kong are considering teeth whitening.

-We spoke to Hong Kong dentist, Dr. Paul Leung 梁仲弘牙醫 to tell us what our teeth whitening options are in Hong Kong.
+We spoke to Hong Kong dentist, Dr. Paul Leung 梁仲弘牙醫 to tell us all about teeth whitening in Hong Kong.

 General teeth whitening safety

 Teeth whitening is big business.
 Like any lucrative business in Hong Kong, there is a wide standard of practices on offer.
-At the moment, teeth whitening is an unregulated practice.
+At the moment, teeth whitening in Hong Kong is an unregulated practice.
 The Hong Kong Dental Association is trying to push through safety regulation at the moment so that only registered dentists can provide professional dental services.
 A lists of general and specialist dentists in Hong Kong can be found here.

 There has also been an increase of online whitening products available.
 Be careful with what you put onto your teeth.
 If in doubt, consult your dentist regarding the product you wish to use, to determine whether it is safe or appropriate to do so.

 According to the British Dental Association, it’s unclear whether professional whitening or over-the-counter strips are safe for pregnant and nursing mothers.
 They recommend sticking with whitening toothpastes or baking soda to be safe.